lisabronwyn/jslibrary-macaw/docs/replaceDoc.md

 ###Arguments
-string (String): The string to modify. pattern (String): A pattern to search for in the string replacement (String): A string to replace the pattern with
+string (String): The string to modify.

+pattern (String): A pattern to search for in the string.

+replacement (String): A string to replace the pattern with.

 ###Return